Magform/articleAnalyzer/src/site/markdown/endpoints.md

     link: "https://content.guardianapis.com/search?"
     APIkey: "APIkey"
     query: "nuclear power"
-    articleNumber: "100"
+    articlesPerPage: "100"
     JSONOutput: "outputter_results.json"

 #### Example 3
-In this example the request is 400 results, in particular we will ask for pages 2 to 5 with 100 results per page, with the query "nuclear power".
+In this example we request 400 results, in particular we will ask for pages 2 to 5 with 100 results per page, with the query "nuclear power".
 The results will be saved into downloader_results.json.

     endpoint: "TheGuardian"
     link: "https://content.guardianapis.com/search?"
     APIkey: "APIkey"
     query: "nuclear power"
-    articleNumber: "100"
+    articlesPerPage: "100"
     initalPage: "2"
     totalPageNumber: "4"
     JSONOutput: "outputter_results.json"